scandum/quadsort/README.md

             └──────────────────┘
 ```
 This doubles the amount of moves and we can fix this by merging 4 blocks at once
-using a ping-pong merge like so:
+using a quad merge / ping-pong merge like so:
 ```
 main memory ┌────────┐┌────────┐┌────────┐┌────────┐
             └────────┘└────────┘└────────┘└────────┘